-These days, constantly evolving methods of communications, along with computing and networking technologies, have collaborated in order to create a very amazing and fresh market for high quality business services.
+These days, constantly evolving methods of communications, along with computing and networking technologies, have collaborated in order to create a very amazing and fresh market for high-quality business services.
 This is particularly because there is a consistent move in technology.
-Far from the traditional telephone based system, new cloud services are becoming more popular with businesses.
-In some companies, they have replaced their telephone sets with their local VOIP based handsets, mobile devices, as well as computer based handsets.
+Far from the traditional telephone-based system, new cloud services are becoming more popular with businesses.
+In some companies, they have replaced their telephone sets with their local VOIP based handsets, mobile devices, as well as computer-based handsets.

-For the longest time, there had been a stress placed in the development of vital in-house expertise used to drive companies to create, implement and maintain their own telephone infrastructures and manage it in-house.
-While those tasks turned out to be really complex, they have been adhered to in several ways in the recent years, when all vital elements in a company have since moved to the cloud.
+For the longest time, there had been stress placed in the development of vital in-house expertise used to drive companies to create, implement and maintain their own telephone infrastructures and manage them in-house.
+While those tasks turned out to be really complex, they have been adhered to in several ways in recent years, when all vital elements in a company have since moved to the cloud.

 ü Call screen